This article discusses various tools using which you can turn off the monitor/display with a desktop shortcut, hotkey, or command-line.

 ControlMyMonitor.exe /SetValue "\\.\DISPLAY1\Monitor0" D6 2

-Editor’s note: After turning off a monitor using the above command-line, I was unable to turn it back on by setting the value to 1.
+Editor’s note: After turning off a monitor using the above command-line, I could not turn it back on by setting the value to 1.
 The only way I could turn on the monitor was to use the monitor power switch.

 Turn off monitors Using Wizmo